<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to replace damaged LCD screen in HP Pavilion dv2000 notebook</title>
+Comments on: How to replace screen on HP Pavilion dv2000 </title>

-<atom:link href="http://www.insidemylaptop.com/replaced-damaged-lcd-screen-in-hp-pavilion-dv2000-notebook/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/replaced-damaged-lcd-screen-in-hp-pavilion-dv2000-notebook/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.insidemylaptop.com/?p=309#comment-28196</guid>
+<guid isPermaLink="false">http://www.insidemylaptop.com/?p=309#comment-2364473</guid>

 ]]></content:encoded>